askap-craco/craco-python/mpitests/README.md

 ```

 Which proves that we successfully finish the execution on two nodes.
 Given that we use a 100 Gbps NiC to do the test and we have two data streams there, each stream has about 50 Gbps available network bandwidth, which is exactly what we see here.

+## Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, with one pair of three

+## Similar to the previous demo, but with multiple pairs of three